+PwC Peru

-PwC Peru We have more than 95 years and 1,000 professionals helping organizations create the value they seek.
+We have more than 95 years and 1,000 professionals helping organizations create the value they seek.

 We work with all of Peru's leading economic groups and companies.

+1,000 professionals

-1,000 professionals For more information, visit pwc.com/annualreview Figures as of june 2022
+For more information, visit pwc.com/annualreview Figures as of june 2022 and services

 In 2020, PwC joined forces with UNICEF in support of Generation Unlimited, to help improve skills of millions of young people around the world.

-Foreign investment considerations

-Corporate considerations

-Labor legislation

-Foreign trade

-Tax system Mining chapter

-ESG (Environmental, Social and Governance) PwC's global Network and services
+Corporate considerations Labor Foreign legislation trade Tax system Mining chapter ESG (Environmental, Social and Governance) 9 PwC's global Network

 A community of solvers coming together in unexpected ways.
 We are bringing the strength of our people, capabilities and technology together to support our clients in building trust and delivering outcomes for their businesses.

 It all add up to The New Equation